Where is the Penn Hills Police Department located?

 Several years ago, after the events of September 11, 2001, the New York Metropolitan Transportation Authority introduced the slogan “If You See Something, Say Something™,” which has since been adopted by the US Department of Homeland Security to encourage citizens to report suspicious or unusual activity to local law enforcement authorities.
 The Penn Hills Police Department recognizes the importance of this slogan, and we encourage our residents and visitors to follow this philosophy when they observe suspicious, unusual, or criminal activity occurring.

 My address is in Verona, Pennsylvania with a 15147 zip code.
 Do I receive policing services from the Penn Hills Police Department or the Verona Police Department?

-The most common way to determine if you are within the Municipality of Penn Hills is to check to see which locality you pay wage and/or property taxes to.
-If you are unsure you may call 911 and provide your address or location to the operator.
+The most common way to determine if you are within the Municipality of Penn Hills is to check to see which locality you pay wage or property taxes.
+If you are unsure, you may call 911 and provide your address or location to the operator.
 They will be able to determine which police agency to dispatch.

 Who is the magisterial district judge for the Municipality of Penn Hills and where is their office located?

 The elected magisterial district judge serving the Municipality of Penn Hills is Anthony L. DeLuca.
 Magisterial District Court 05-2-06 is located at 85 Universal Road, Pittsburgh, Pennsylvania 15235.
 Their phone number is (412) 731-0815.
 This office also serves Wilkins Township and the Borough of Verona.